|

 to inclusiveness and participation.

-These governing bodies shall work to
+These governing bodies shall work

-become more open and inclusive
+to become more open and shall

-and shall pursue affirmative action
+pursue affirmative action hiring

-hiring procedures aimed at correcting patterns
+procedures aimed at correcting

-of discrimination.
+patterns of discrimination.

 Implementation b.
 In implementing this commitment,